 - Transportation

-- Homeless students are entitled to transportation to their school of origin or the school where they are to be enrolled.
+- O Homeless students are entitled to transportation to their school of origin or the school where they are to be enrolled.
 Transportation shall be provided for the duration of the transition.
 If the school of origin is in a different district, or a homeless student is living in another district but will attend his or her school of origin in this district, the districts will coordinate the transportation services necessary by completing the Inter-District Transportation Agreement for the student and will divide the costs equally.
-If transportation is requested by parent or quardian, a Transportation Request Form should be filled out by the homeless liaison and forwarded to the Transportation Director.
+If transportation is requested by parent or guardian, a Transportation Request Form should be filled out by the homeless liaison and forwarded to the Transportation Director.

 - Title I

 - Title I services should also be made available to all children and youth in transition, regardless of the school of enrollment's Title I status.
 Appropriate funds should be set aside to provide comparable services to those students.
-The district Title I plan should coordinate with the McKinney-Vento services through collaboration between the Title I director and the district homeless liaison.
+The district Title I plan should coordinate with the McKinney-Vento services through collaboration between the Federal Programs director and the district homeless liaison.

 - Education services where they meet eligibility criteria

 - Vocation and technical education program

 - Gifted and talented program

 - School nutrition

-- Upon being identified as homeless, students automatically qualify for free lunch.
+Upon being identified as homeless, students automatically qualify for free lunch.
 The district homeless liaison shall forward necessary information to Nutrition Services to facilitate the free lunch process.

-- Other services

-- Other services provided to facilitate education include school supplies, school clothes, health services, summer programs, emergency assistance, and tutoring services.